VoronDesign/VoronUsers/printer_mods/bythorsthunder/MGN9_Backers/README.md

 MGN9 rails as backers provide near perfect compensation for thermal flexing along the Y axis because they exactly match the characteristics of the lower rails.
 This makes them an excellent choice for backers for Y rails.

-Includes new Front Idler Uppers, new belt clips and a taller XY Cable Bridge.
+Includes new Front Idler Uppers, new belt clips and a taller XY Cable Bridge to account for the additional height of the extrusions.

 ## BOM
 ```